2023 Online Calendar

 Who Should Enroll in this Program?

-This program is designed for English-speaking pharmacists, physicians, nurses, and other healthcare professionals who want to enhance or develop knowledge and skills necessary for quality management.
+This program is designed for English-speaking nurses and pharmacists.
+Other healthcare professionals who want to enhance or develop knowledge and skills necessary for quality management might benefit as well.

 This independent study is available on demand.
+The participant will choose when to start and finish the program.
 Completion of the program is required within one year of registration.

 The content is divided into modules.
 Each module utilizes instructor audio/video recordings, reading assignments, articles, web resources, and guidelines from the ADA and ISPAD.
 These methods provide the participant with flexibility in completing assignments.
 Each module has an accompanying self- assessment with multiple choice questions for the participant to submit.